LukeShortCloud/rootpages/src/virtualization/openstack.rst

 TripleO means "OpenStack on OpenStack."
 The Undercloud is first deployed in a small, usually all-in-one, environment.
 This server is then used to create and manage a full Overcloud cluster.

 In Pike, most of the Overcloud can be deployed into docker containers built by Kolla.
 The most notable service that lacked container support was Neutron due to it's complexity.
 Starting in Queens, all of the Overcloud services can now be installed as docker containers.
-Experimental support for also running the Undercloud services in containers was added in Queens and became the default configuration for Rocky.
+Support for also running the Undercloud services in containers was added in Queens and became the default configuration for Rocky.
 [81]

-Minimum recommended hardware requirements [24]:
+Minimum recommended requirements [24]:

 -  Undercloud node: